kevinscheeren/strom/README.md

 ## Introduction

 A CLI distributed through npm to automatically execute GitFlow workflows.
+You can find the package [here](https://www.npmjs.com/package/@kevinscheeren/strom).

 ## GitFlow